Three Restaurant and Bar

 Opened – 2013

 Service – Three Restaurant and Bar was adequate but not great.
 Pretty casual service to go with the food.
-It was even worse on our 2013 visit, with them clearly trying to improve it in our last 2 meals in 2014.
+It was even worse on our 2013 visit, with them clearly trying to improve it in our last 2 meals in 2015.
+They forgot our drink again.

 Verdict – Three Restaurant and Bar serves up solid American food in a nice atmosphere.
 Give it a try if you are nearby.
 We like the change.
 A great place to bring larger parties to share all the small plates.

 Three Restaurant and Bar Signature Dishes – Bacon Bitz, Wings, Ho Hos, Onion Soup, Fried Chicken, Steamers

 Three Restaurant and Bar’s Menu has lots of new dishes along with some Astaria Favorites.